JRGranell/javascript-challenge/README.md

 Your goal is to build a React and Redux-based UI to explore this data.
 The interface should have the following features:

 1. A map to be able to visualise all the boat ramps.
-2. A data visualisation of your choice that displays the number or ramps per construction material.
+2. A data visualisation (e.g. a bar chart) of your choice that displays the number or ramps per construction material.
 3. A data visualisation of your choice that displays the number of ramps per size category (values of `area` in 3 different ranges: `[0, 50)`, `[50, 200)`, and `[200, 526)`).
 4. Zooming in the map should filter the visualised data to include only those ramps which are currently visible in the viewport.
-5. Clicking on a data point on a visualisation, should filter the ramps on the map to reflect the selected data.
+5. Clicking on a data point on a visualisation should filter the ramps on the map to reflect the selected data.

 ## Technology choices